RedHatGov/fips-openjdk-rhel/README.md

 ## Configure the certificate database
 Configuring OpenJDK to use the SunPKCS11 provider delegates cryptographic functions to the Mozilla Netscape Security Services (NSS) on RHEL 8.
-The NSS libraries are FIPS 140-2 certified or in process of being certified by NIST, so when RHEL 8 is run in FIPS enforcing mode, the NSS libraries are limited to the FIPS approved algorithms.
+The NSS libraries are currently FIPS 140-2 validated for RHEL 7 and earlier and they are in the process of being validated by NIST for RHEL 8.
+When RHEL 8 is run in FIPS enforcing mode, the NSS libraries are limited to the approved FIPS algorithms.

 The `certs` directory should be populated with required certificates and keys prior to running the above script.
-Please refer to the [instructions](https://github.com/rlucente-se-jboss/fips-openjdk-rhel/blob/master/certs/README.md) which creates a root CA, an intermediate CA signed by the root, and client and server keys and certs signed by the intermediate CA.
+Please refer to these [instructions](https://github.com/rlucente-se-jboss/fips-openjdk-rhel/blob/master/certs/README.md) which create test certificates consisting of a root certificate authority (CA), an intermediate CA signed by the root, and client and server keys and certs signed by the intermediate CA.

 ### Global NSS configuration
 The SunPKCS11 provider configuration in the `java.security` policy